 How to set up the data transfer

-- Log in to Zoho Flow and create a new flow.
+- Log in to your Zoho Flow account.

-- Click Configure in the webhook trigger box.
+- Click Configure in the App trigger box.

 Note: Your browser and WordPress installation must support TLS v1.2 to work with Zoho Flow.